abhijithremesh/SchedulingHeuristics/src/metaheuristics/README.md

 # Generic Genetic Algorithm Implementations

-Type 3 is the latest.
+Type 3 is the most correct.